Hyperion-BT/helios-book/src/chapter_2/01_The_EUTXO_Model.md

 In a transaction in the UTXO model, one or more UTXOs are used as inputs to the transaction and destroyed, **Transaction Inputs** and one or more UTXOs are created as the result/output of a transaction, **Transaction Outputs**.

-Transactions in the accounts-based model mutate the data-points storing the total amounts (this is ***very, very* dangerous** regular banks have special insurances and paper backups in case of mistakes, blockchains have no such systems).
+Transactions in the accounts-based model mutate the data-points storing the total amounts (this is **very risky**; regular banks have special insurances and paper backups in case of mistakes, blockchains have no such fallbacks).
-In the UTXO model only the "bills" that participate in a given transaction can potentially be lost (bad, but nothing catastrophic).
+In the UTXO model only the "bills" that participate in a given transaction can potentially be lost (bad, but not catastrophic).

-A UTXO chain can emulate account-based models (for example the [Fuel Rollup](https://fuel.network) uses UTXOs under the hood for parallel execution) and vice versa.
+Of course a UTXO chain can emulate account-based models (for example the [Fuel Rollup](https://fuel.network) uses UTXOs under the hood for parallel execution) and vice versa.

 ### Components of a UTXO on Cardano

-On eUTXO blockchain the ledger is made up of many UTXOs(Unspent Transcation Outputs).
+On eUTXO blockchain the ledger is made up of many UTXOs (Unspent Transaction Outputs).
 A UTXO has four main components:

 - An Address
 - Tokens (Native Assets)